membranehq/unified-api-example/README.md

 In your Membrane workspace:

 1. Navigate to your [Integrations page](https://console.integration.app/w/0/external-apps/integrations)
-2. For each integration you want to use, add the necessary credentials, some integrations use our [Auth Proxy](https://docs.integration.app/docs/auth-proxy#/) so providing adding credentials isn't required.
+2. For each integration you want to use, add the necessary credentials, some integrations like `Hubspot` use our [Auth Proxy](https://docs.integration.app/docs/auth-proxy#/) so providing adding credentials isn't required.

 ### 5. Start the Development Server